onera/cwipi/training/C/01_Introduction/introduction.md

 We haven't yet explained how to launch the coupled codes.
 Indeed, in a code coupling application multiple codes will be executed with a common world communicator.
 This is done using the following command : `mpirun -n <n1> code1 : -n <n2>  code2`.
 It is this common world communicator that is provided to **CWIPI** upon initialization.
 **CWIPI** then determines through a split operation on the common world communicator the communicators a each specific code.
-Those are provided as an output of the initialization function of **CWIPI** and refered to as intra-communicators.
+Those are provided as an output of the initialization function of **CWIPI** and referred to as intra-communicators.

 Suppose now that each code has been encapsulated in a module, and that we want to be able to supervise the coupling in a single script run in parallel on all or part of processes.
 This time we launch multiples codes within the one unique program.
 The command to used then is : `mpirun -n <n3> common_script_code1_code2`.
 This means that both codes run on the same processes.